DeshanLokuge/Project-Rest-Vision/README.md

 **API and Data**

+The two main data sources used within this application are:
+- Restaurant related data from the Yelp Fusion database (This does not have direct public access)
-Our app pulls data from the Yelp Fusion API, https://www.yelp.com/fusion.
+- Demographic data derived from the tidycensus data (This does not have restrictions to the data access) Our app pulls data from the Yelp Fusion API, https://www.yelp.com/fusion.
 We used the "Business Search" and "Restaurant Search" endpoints mainly for this application.

+On top of the data for each restaurant derived from the Yelp databas,

 **Packages Used**